 10-3-1865 Paris, FRA – 10-10-1935 Paris, FRABack to Artist IndexView Artists Paintings

 Gustave Loiseau served an apprenticeship with a decorator who was a friend of the family.
-In 1887, when a legacy from his grandmother allowed him to concentrate on painting, he enrolled at the École des arts décoratifs where he studied life-drawing.
-However, a year later he left the school after an argument with his teacher.
+In 1887, with money from an inheritance from his grandmother, he enrolled at the École des Arts Décoratifs where he studied life-drawing and painting but, a year later after an argument with his teacher he left the school.

-While working as a decorator, Gustave Loiseau redecorated the apartment of the landscape painter Fernand Quigon.
-After he left the École des arts décoratifs, he invited Quignon tutor him in painting.
-In 1890, he went to Pont-Aven in Brittany for the first time, fraternizing with the artists there, especially Paul Gauguin and Émile Bernard.
+While still a student, he worked as a decorator, in the apartment of the landscape painter Fernand Quigon.
+After he left the École des Arts Décoratifs, he asked Quignon to private tutor him in painting.
+In 1890, he took a trip to Pont-Aven in Brittany for the first time, where he met and fraternized with the artists there, especially Paul Gauguin and Émile Bernard.
 After experimenting with Pointillism, he adopted his own approach to Post-Impressionism, painting landscapes directly from nature.
-His technique known as en treillis or cross-hatching gave his works a special quality, now recognized as his specialty.
+His technique known as en treillis or cross-hatching gave his works a special quality, now recognized as his own specialty.

-Gustave Loiseau first exhibited at the Salon des Indépendants in 1893 and at the Salon de la Société Nationale in 1895 as well as at impressionist exhibitions in 1890 and 1896.
+Gustave Loiseau first exhibited at the Impressionist exhibition in 1890, then at the Salon des Indépendants in 1893, the Salon de la Société Nationale in 1895 as well as another Impressionist exhibition in 1896.

-Gustave Loiseau's paintings, revealing his passion for the seasons from the beginning of spring to the harvests later in the autumn, often depict the same orchard or garden scene as time goes by.
-Series of this kind, which also include cliffs, harbors or churches, are reminiscent of Claude Monet.
+Gustave Loiseau's paintings, revealing his passion for the seasons from the earliest starting point of spring to the harvests later in the fall, and often depicting the same scene as the year goes by.
+Claude Monet was another artist that liked to paint series, which include cliffs, harbors or churches.
 From the 1920s, he painted many still-lifes.
-His overall approach, rather than being associated with any particular theory, is simply an attempt to represent scenes as sincerely as possible.
+His overall approach, rather than being associated with any particular theory, was simply an attempt to represent scenes as sincerely as possible.